Golden generation: Africa

-Egypt (2006-2010)
+Egypt (2006–2010)

-Egypt's Golden Generation won three consecutive Africa Cup of Nations and beat Ivory Coast's Golden Generation in the Final of the 2006 Africa Cup of Nations and Algeria's Golden Generation in the semi final of the 2010 Africa Cup of Nations, plus they did one of the best performances in the 2009 FIFA Confederations Cup because they almost tied with Brazil in the opening match then winning at the time World Champions Italy 1-0 and only losing to the United States, however due to overconfidence and bad luck in the team, they failed to qualify for the 2010 FIFA World Cup.
-Key players are Mohamed Aboutrika, Essam El Hadary, Gedo, Hossam Hassan, Mohamed Zidan, and Ahmed Hassan, this generation was led by Hassan Shehata who is considered one of the greatest Egyptian national football team coaches.
+Egypt's Golden Generation won three consecutive Africa Cup of Nations and beat Ivory Coast's Golden Generation in the Final of the 2006 Africa Cup of Nations and Algeria's Golden Generation in the semi-final of the 2010 Africa Cup of Nations, they also did one of the best performances in the 2009 FIFA Confederations Cup because they almost tied with Brazil in the opening match, won at the time World Champions Italy 1–0, and only losing to the United States.
+However, due to Egypt losing 1-0 in the tiebreaking play-off against Algeria, they failed to qualify for the 2010 FIFA World Cup.
+Key players are Mohamed Aboutrika, Essam El Hadary, Gedo, Hossam Hassan, Mohamed Zidan, and Ahmed Hassan, this generation was led by Hassan Shehata who is considered to be the greatest Egyptian national football team manager.